Neurothemis

 Neurothemis is a genus of dragonflies in the family Libellulidae.

 They are found in India, Asia, Australia and the Pacific region.

 Most Neurothemis species are red in color.

+Etymology

+The genus name Neurothemis combines the Greek νεῦρον (neuron, "nerve" or "vein") and -themis, from Greek Θέμις (Themis), the goddess of divine law, order and justice.
+In early odonate taxonomy, names ending in -themis were introduced by Hagen and were widely used for dragonflies.

 Species

 The genus Neurothemis includes the following species: